-- Analyzing and Responding to Music: Explain use and significance of spirituals; describe music of various periods and cultures: connections between music and historical events: move to demonstrate musical characteristics: describe music of North American cultures: connections between music and other content areas. - Reading and Notating Music: Music notation-rhythmic. - · Improvising with the voice.
+- Analyzing and Responding to Music: Use and significance of spirituals; describe music of various periods and cultures; connections between music and historical events; moving to demonstrate musical characteristics; music of North American cultures; connections between music and other content areas. - Reading and Notating Music: Music notation-rhythmic. - · Creating Music: Improvise with the voice.